cireuhn/OverTheWire-CTF/Linux Server Technologies/Lab_1_Week1.md

     - Add an `AllowGroups` line and include "RemoteUsers" in it: `AllowGroups RemoteUsers`.

 4. **Restart the SSH service**
-    - Command: `sudo systemctl restart sshd`.
+    - Command: `sudo systemctl restart ssh`.

 5. **Test SSH access**
     - Bob should be able to SSH to lst1.